athompson-git/alplib/README.md

 # Classes and Methods

 ## Constants and Conventions

-* Global constants (SM parameters, unit conversions, etc.) are stored in `constants.py` and have the naming convention `GLOBAL_CONSTANT_NAME`
+Global constants (SM parameters, unit conversions, etc.) are stored in `constants.py` and have the naming convention `GLOBAL_CONSTANT_NAME`

-* All units in alplib are in MeV, cm, kg, and s by default unless specifically stated, for example densities given in g/cm^2.
+Unit conventions: All units in alplib are by default in
+* MeV
+* cm
+* kg
+* s

+unless specifically stated.
+Exceptions are for common unit convenions, for example densities given in g/cm^2 as we will see in the Materials class.

 ## The Material class
 The `Material` class is a container for the physical constants and parameters pertaining to the materials used in experimental beam targets and detectors.